geudde/attic-chest/pages/09.season-8/03.meeting-76/08.novel/docs.md

 Chapter 9th

-Lord Craggycliff’s ghost appears in the shape of Proctor, and denounces that the annuity is bequeather to Lady Craggycliff’s *orphan lap-dog.*
+Lord Craggycliff’s ghost appears in the shape of Proctor, and denounces that the annuity is bequeathed to Lady Craggycliff’s *orphan lap-dog.*

 Chapter 10th